vegahar/pe-solutions/README.md

-Some attempts, empty files slow and fast "solutions"
+Some attempts, plenty of empty, many slow, few fast solutions